gingerninja2016/robotcode/README.md

 1) Program is written in Python, to run this program you must have python or python3 installed or have a python environment
 2) There is only 1 file  (Robotprogram.py)
 3) To run save the file to a location (e.g C:\Desktop), cd (change directory) to that location, and then in terminal (or whichever environment you use e.g powershell/mac terminal etc.) and type;
-python Robotprogram.py
+3) a) EDIT: I have now added it to github, you can simply git clone the directory to your respective location python Robotprogram.py
 4) This will run the python script/file
 5) Once the program is running it will initiate you to Enter Coordinates (X and Y) and Direction